Recent in Baby

 Richard derives from Old High German Ricohard, composed of rīc ('ruler, power') and hard ('brave, hardy').
 The name was brought to England by the Normans and was borne by three English kings.
 Richard I (the Lionheart) and Richard III (of Shakespeare fame) are especially prominent.
 It was among the most popular names in medieval England.

-Richard was a top-10 U.S. boys' name for most of the 20th century (it peaked at #1 in 1924 and again in 1950).
+Richard was a top-10 U.S. boys' name for most of the 20th century (it peaked in the top few in 1946 and again in 1950).
 It has declined since the 1970s but remains a recognized classic.
 It is particularly associated with political and intellectual achievement through figures such as Richard Nixon and Richard Feynman.

 Did you know?
 Richard I of England (1157–1199), nicknamed Richard the Lionheart, spent only about six months of his ten-year reign actually in England — yet became one of the most romanticized kings in English history.